Kaloli Bird – Undertaker Bird – the Marabou Stork is the Unofficial National Bird of Uganda

 The Marabou Stork is the Unofficial National Bird of Uganda

 One of the strange things is that Marabou Stork defecates on its legs and feet, giving the hollow legs a whitish color.
-You should avoid parking underneath trees where Marabou Storks are nesting in Kampala.
+It would be best to avoid parking underneath trees where Marabou Storks are nesting in Kampala.
 Why?
-You just might get it dropped upon as others have here in Kampala.
+You might get it dropped upon as others have here in Kampala.

-You will often see the Marabou Stork merely standing around in an almost lazy way.
+You will often see the Marabou Stork merely standing around almost lazily.
 They are not threatening humans even though they reach a height of 1.5 meters plus.
 They have grey-black wings and white underpants – hence the undertaker’s nickname.
-The Marabou has a bald head as most vultures do (adolescents have some wooly hair on the head).
-Their head and neck have scabby-like black spots a white neck ruff.
+The Marabou has a bald head, as most vultures do (adolescents have some wooly hair on the head).
+Their head and neck have scabby-like black spots and a white neck ruff.

-Two things that stand out as somewhat unusual are the two inflatable air sacks – there is a bright red one at the base of the neck in the back and a sort of pink like a giant balloon that hangs down from the neck.
-The bill of the marabou stork is yellowish in color.
+Two things that stand out as somewhat unusual are the two inflatable air sacks – a bright red one at the base of the neck in the back and a pink one like a giant balloon hanging down from the channel.
+The bill of the marabou stork is yellowish.

-Regarding noise, they do not have a loud cry or anything of that nature but clacking away grunting and are generally relatively quiet in nature.
+Regarding noise, they do not have a loud cry or anything of that nature but clack away grunting and are generally relatively quiet.

-The young hatch during the dry season and the female lays 3 to 5 eggs; both parents are involved in the incubation process, and the young hatch after 30 to 50 days.
+The young hatch during the dry season, and the female lays 3 to 5 eggs; both parents are involved in the incubation process, and the young hatch after 30 to 50 days.
 The young stay with their parents for up to 4 months.
-During that time, the parents go on the prowl looking for prey that is good for the young ones, including victims with bones for calcium.
+During that time, the parents go on the prowl looking for prey suitable for the young, including victims with bones for calcium.

 The Marabou Stork is the Unofficial National Bird of Uganda.
 The Kaloli Bird – aka – Undertaker Bird is genuinely ugly – some would call him Africa’s ugliest Bird.
 Yet, you will see them wherever you go.
 One person said that when God created the birds, he took the leftover parts and made the Marabou Stork – Africa’s ugliest Bird…Remember that scavengers like the Marabou Stork are fast disappearing from the African Wild, and their presence is badly needed to keep things neat in the African Bush.